 As soon as the photograph was finished, Ionê prepared to go her own way and continue her journey.
-Ali brought round her horse, ready saddled, and Ionê, now fully dressed in her embroidered jacket and fez, sprang lightly on its back with an easy vault, man-fashion.
-"Well, it's been pleasant to meet a European face again, and hear a word or two of English," she said, turning toward them with a sunny smile on those full rich lips.
-"I don't deny that-though I came here to escape them.
-It's so good of you to have troubled about my photograph, too.
+All brought round her horse, ready saddled, and Ionê, now fully dressed in her embroidered jacket and fez, sprang lightly on its back with an easy vault, man-fashion.

+'Well, it's been pleasant to meet a European face again, and hear a word or two of English,' she said, turning towards them with a sunny smile on those full rich lips.
+'I don't deny that, though I came here to escape them.
+It's good of you to have troubled about my photograph, too.
 Thank you ever so much for it.
-And now, good-by.
-We may meet again some day, I've no doubt, in London."
-"All fortuitous atoms clash at the center at last," Mr. Hayward answered, in his sententious way, raising his hat and holding his head bare with the same stately courtesy as ever till she was well out of sight.
-"What's your next stage to-day?
-Where do you go from here?"
-Ionê looked to the strapping of the little bag behind her saddle as she answered, gayly: "Taourirt; Taourirt: a very fanatical and turbulent village, our host here tells me-no photographing mosques there.
+And now good-bye.
+We may meet again some day, I've no doubt, in London.'

+'All fortuitous atoms clash at the centre at last,' Mr. Hayward answered, in his sententious way, raising his hat and holding his head bare with the same stately courtesy as ever till she was well out of sight.
+'What's your next stage to-day?
+Where do you go from here?'

+Ionê looked to the strapping of the little bag behind

+her saddle as she answered gaily:

+'Taourist, Taourist; a very fanatical and turbulent village, our host here tells me; no photographing mosques there.
 They shoot you for amusement.
 And you, Mr. Hayward?
+You'll be sleeping at--'

+'Oua zin,' Mr. Hayward answered, still bareheaded by

+the gateway.

-You'll be sleeping at-" "Duarzin," Mr. Hayward answered, still bareheaded by the gateway.
-"Good!"
-Ione replied, with that expansive smile of hers-too expansive, Owen thought to himself, for it included all humanity.
+'Good!'
+Ioné replied, with that expansive smile of hers-too expansive, Owen thought to himself, for it included all humanity.

 And then she waved them a friendly adieu with her plump ungloved hand, and rode off like a sunbeam, rejoicing in her strength and youth and beauty.

-As she rounded the corner out of sight Mr. Hayward turned, and gave the order to their own servant to start immediately.
-Half-anhour later they were threading once more, single file, the narrow bridle-paths on the volcanic hill-side.
-The village of Ain-Essa, from which they had just come, like most others in the Berber uplands of the Atlas, crowned the summit of a small t the center at his sententious his head bare sever till she your next stage here?" the little bag l, gayly:
+As she rounded the corner out of sight, Mr. Hayward turned and gave the order to their own servant to start immediately.
+Half an hour later they were threading once more, single file, the narrow bridle-paths on the volcanic hillside.

-me-no photoshoot you for ward?
-You'll ered, still barethat expansive ven thought to manity.
-And adieu with her off like a sunand youth and order to their ely.
-Half-anace more, single e volcanic hillwhich they had Berber uplands nit of a small knoll, and all roads to all parts converged and diverged at a spot a few hundred yards on the slope below it.
-When they had reached this Clapham Junction of the local highway system Mr. Hayward halted a moment in doubt and pointed ahead inquiringly to one out of the three main routes that branched off in various directions.
-"Where does it go?" he asked their servant in Arabic.
+The village of Ain-Essa, from which they had just come, like most other in the Berber uplands of the Atlas, crowned the summit of a small knoll; and all roads to all parts converged and diverged at a spot a few hundred yards on the slope below it.
+When they had reached this Clapham Junction of the local highway system, Mr. Hayward halted a moment in doubt, and pointed ahead inquiringly to one out of the three main routes that branched off in various directions.

+'Where does it go?' he asked their servant in

+Arabic.